GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Latin_Language_Show_Title_Metas.md

 ## 1923 Finn's Haunted Hotel

+“Very similar to the **Latin aqua vitae**, literally 'water of life,' which becomes the Scandinavian aquavit” - Hive Mind via Zosia

 Asserting the phrase: "Helen and Carol are in the story of Finn's Haunted Hotel, 1923 Joyce"

 1. Sagan 1995 Haunted Hotel.
 Walter White grave Public House.
 They are in a haunted metaphors hotel of Finn's Hotel cycles.
 We The People are.
 Writers Guild WGA message from show creator.